DHTMLX/docs-suite/docs/form/simplevault.md

 ## Adding SimpleVault

-You can easily add a SimpleVault control during initialization of a form:
+You can add a SimpleVault control during form initialization:

 ~~~js
 const form = new dhx.Form("form_container", {